-Holiday Rentals, Vacation Rentals, Airbnb, and Rooms to Rent in Siem Reap
+Holiday Rentals, Vacation Rentals and Airbnb in Siem Reap

-When I first started looking for holiday rentals in Cambodia in 2013 I would get so excited thinking I’d found a fabulous place with a stunning swimming pool for $60 a night — a great deal compared to what the Siem Reap serviced apartments charged — only to look more closely and find they were hotel rooms.
+When I first started looking for holiday rentals years ago, I would get excited thinking I’d found a fabulous place with a stunning swimming pool for a bargain price only to look more closely and find it was a hotel room.
 Most that advertise ‘kitchens’ turn out to have little more than a mini bar and microwave, while ‘kitchenettes’ are often just mini bars with sinks.